CrowdStrike/crimson-falcon/docs/UserManagementApi.md

 end

 api_instance = Falcon::UserManagementApi.new
-body = Falcon::DomainUserActionRequest.new({action: Falcon::DomainUserAction.new({action_name: 'reset_password'}), ids: ['ids_example']}) # DomainUserActionRequest | User UUIDs and Action Name params are required.
+body = Falcon::DomainUserActionRequest.new({action: Falcon::DomainUserAction.new, ids: ['ids_example']}) # DomainUserActionRequest | User UUIDs and Action Name params are required.
 Allowed values for Action Name param includes 'reset_2fa' and 'reset_password'

 begin
   # Apply actions to one or more User.
 Available action names: reset_2fa, reset_password.
+User UUIDs can be provided in `ids` param as part of request payload.
   result = api_instance.user_action_v1(body)
   p result
 rescue Falcon::ApiError => e